Pokrovsk offensive: Deterioration of Ukrainian brigades deployed near Pokrovsk

 In November 2024, the French-trained 155th Mechanized Brigade was deployed south of Pokrovsk to help hold positions in the area, including the settlement of Shevchenko.
 The brigade reportedly suffered heavy losses during its first few days of combat.
-According to an article published on 31 December 2024 by Ukrainian journalist Yuri Butusov, the brigade had suffered from serious organisational problems since its inception.
+According to an article published on 31 December 2024 by Ukrainian journalist Yurii Butusov, the brigade had suffered from serious organisational problems since its inception.
 Operational Command West, responsible for the formation of the brigade, lacked the resources, manpower and command staff needed to create a new unit.
 By the time the brigade was sent to France for training in October, 935 soldiers had already gone AWOL and 50 more had deserted in France.
 While the brigade command was in France, 700 more newly recruited men stationed in Ukraine went AWOL without ever seeing their commander.
 Butusov first brought attention to the problems with the brigade in a report on 14 December, where he stated that over a thousand servicemen of the brigade went AWOL after having been forcibly mobilized off the streets, which led to the replacement of the brigade commander with Colonel Taras Maksymov on 12 December.
 An additional 198 soldiers went AWOL during the first week of December.
 Censor.net, citing soldiers on the frontline, reported that brigade was used in mass infantry assaults in counterattacks against Russian positions and had "suffered significant losses from the very first days" which in turn led to "acute infantry shortages".
 The Kyiv Post reported that by 4 January 2025, the brigade had lost all of its CAESAR self-propelled howitzers, most of its VAB APCs, and a portion of its Leopard 2 tanks.

 In late January 2025, a second Ukrainian brigade assigned to the Pokrovsk front, the 157th Mechanized Brigade, was reported to have suffered operational issues and desertion.
 The brigade suffered from poor training and low morale, and like the 155th Mechanized Brigade, lacked an experienced core of soldiers, consisting of only amateur recruits.
 The brigade reportedly deteriorated while being transferred to Pokrovsk due to high desertion rates, and diminished in size as components of the brigade were taken out and transferred to more experienced units at the front.